Johanmkr/MasterThesis/log/questions.md

 * ML
     * Skeleton pipeline of CNN (architecture) for the snapshots
     * Other ML techniques for power spectra and light cones - SVM, XGB, RF etc.
+    * Different network for the different snapshot types (scalar, vector tensor) due to dimensionality?
 * Data
     * Augmentation and recycling
     * Create PyTorch dataset and dataloader objects